Adult comics

-In English-speaking countries
+English-speaking countries

 Early days

 Roger Sabin traces the history of adult comics back to the political cartoons published in broadsheets since the 19th century.
 In the 1930s, there were clandestinely produced tijuana bibles – rectangular, eight page pamphlets with black printing on cheap white paper.
 The artwork ranged from excellent to utterly crude and the stories were explicit sexual escapades, usually featuring well known cartoon characters, political figures, or movie stars, without the subjects' consent.

 Sold under the counter in places such as tobacco stores and burlesque houses, millions of Tijuana Bibles were sold at the height of their popularity in the 1930s.
 They went into a steep decline after World War II and by the mid-1950s only a small trickle of new product was still appearing on the market, mainly in the form of cheaply printed, poorly drawn and tasteless little eight pagers which sold for 10 cents each in run-down candy stores and gas stations, circulating mainly among delinquent teenagers.

 Starting in 1932, Norman Pett drew a strip called Jane for the British Daily Mirror newspaper.
 The heroine would often find herself in awkward situations where she would lose her clothing for one reason or another.
 The strip was written to some extent for a military audience to boost the morale of troops away from home.
 Winston Churchill said that Jane was Britain's "secret weapon".